Frequently asked questions - RADARSAT Constellation Mission (RCM)

 The RADARSAT Constellation Mission (RCM) is the evolution of the RADARSAT Program with the objective of ensuring data continuity from previous RADARSAT missions.
 It consists of three identical Synthetic Aperture Radar (C-Band) Earth observation satellites approximatively half the size of its predecessors.

-The three-satellite configuration will provide daily revisits (on average) of Canada's vast territory and maritime approaches, including the Arctic up to 4 times a day, as well as daily access to any point of 90% of the world's surface.
+The three-satellite configuration provides daily revisits (on average) of Canada's vast territory and maritime approaches, including the Arctic up to 4 times a day, as well as daily access to any point on 90% of the world's surface.

-The launch of the satellites took place .
+The launch of the satellites took place on .

 What is the status of the project?

-RCM data will be used in a variety of areas, such as maritime surveillance, ecosystem monitoring, agriculture, climate change monitoring and helping disaster relief efforts.
+RCM data is used in a variety of areas, such as maritime surveillance, ecosystem monitoring, agriculture, climate change monitoring and helping disaster relief efforts.
 Learn more about RCM data.

-Because RCM will have three identical spacecraft that will fly together in a constellation instead of just one like RADARSAT-2, it will have the capacity to view any point over 90% of the world's surface every 24 hours (except around the South Pole); offer daily images (on average) of Canada's vast land mass, oceans and coasts; and cover areas in the High Arctic up to four times a day.
-This capacity will allow for the creation of composite images that highlight changes over time, which will be particularly useful for monitoring climate change, land use evolution, and even human impacts on the environment.
+Because the RCM has three identical spacecraft that fly together in a constellation instead of just one like RADARSAT-2, it has the capacity to view any point on 90% of the world's surface every 24 hours (except around the South Pole); offer daily images (on average) of Canada's vast land mass, oceans and coasts; and cover areas in the Arctic up to four times a day.
+This capacity allows for the creation of composite images that highlight changes over time, which is particularly useful for monitoring climate change, land use evolution, and even human impacts on the environment.

-Contrary to RADARSAT-2, RCM is equipped with an Automated Identification System (AIS) for ships.
-It will be used independently or in conjunction with the radar, allowing improved detection and tracking of vessels of interest.
+Contrary to RADARSAT-2, the RCM is equipped with an Automatic Identification System (AIS) for ships.
+It can be used independently or in conjunction with the radar, allowing improved detection and tracking of vessels of interest.

-Comparative table of RADARSAT-1, RADARSAT-2 and RCM's system characteristics.
+Comparative table of RADARSAT-1, RADARSAT-2 and RCM system characteristics.

 Why was it decided to build and launch this constellation if the previous satellite RADARSAT-2 is still active?

 While RADARSAT-2 is still operational, an alternative and a successor was needed to respond to rapidly evolving needs.
-Fueled by Big Data analytics and growing use of Artificial Intelligence, among other things, the RADARSAT Constellation is the next step for the RADARSAT Program, ensuring continuous data availability to users.
+Fuelled by big data analytics and the growing use of artificial intelligence, among other things, the RCM is the next step for the RADARSAT Program, ensuring continuous data availability to users.

-MDA Ltd. is the Prime Contractor for the project.
-As such, it is responsible for the design, construction and testing of the spacecraft, which was mainly done out of their facility in Sainte-Anne-de-Bellevue, Quebec.
+MDA Ltd. was the Prime Contractor for the project.
+As such, it was responsible for the design, construction and testing of the spacecraft, which was mainly done out of its facility in Sainte-Anne-de-Bellevue, Quebec.
 Magellan, based in Winnipeg, Manitoba, built the bus – or the body – of the three satellites.
-At the peak of the project, approximately 300 people worked on the construction of RCM in some 50 companies across the country.
+At the peak of the project, approximately 300 people worked on the construction of the RCM in some 50 companies across the country.
 In total, 125 suppliers across 7 Canadian provinces played a role in the project.

 Learn more about how the satellites were tested by MDA in this Ask an Expert session on Facebook.